BigglieBorgarm/BigglieBorgarm.github.io/about.md

 permalink: /about/
 ---

 Hello, I am Bigglie Johnson!
-A local upcoming bass player who has played with great bands including Shotgun in Case and the marauders
+A local upcoming bass player who has played with great bands including Shotgun in Case and the marauders.
+I have been playing bass for roughly a year but am already the most goodest.

 ### More Information